ionic-team/ionic-learn/content/formulas/nav-bar-vs-header-bar.md

 </body>
 ~~~

 Where'd our header go?!
 Running this code reveals an empty page.
 Considering we just removed it from our markup, this makes sense.
 A blank app is useful to nobody though.
-To restore balance to our app and see something more useful, we need to integrate [AngularUI Router](https://github.com/angular-ui/ui-router).
-From the ui-router GitHub project:
+To restore balance to our app and see something more useful, we need to integrate Ionic's router.

-> AngularUI Router is a routing framework for AngularJS, which allows you to organize the parts of your interface into a state machine.
-Unlike the $route service in Angular core, which is organized around URL routes, UI-Router is organized around states, which may optionally have routes, as well as other behavior, attached.
-{: .quote}

 In this instance, we will create the simplest possible implementation: